hzz0024/hzz0024.github.io/_posts/2020/2021-01-12-SNP_annotation_CVreseq.markdown

 .variant_function file: the first and second column annotate *variant effects on gene structure and the genes that are affected*, yet the other columns are reproduced from input file

+The first column tells whether the variant hit exons or hit intergenic regions, or hit introns, or hit a non-coding RNA genes.
+If the variant is exonic/intronic/ncRNA, the second column gives the gene name (if multiple genes are hit, comma will be added between gene names); if not, the second column will give the two neighboring genes and the distance to these neighboring genes. [https://doc-openbio.readthedocs.io/projects/annovar/en/latest/user-guide/gene/](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/user-guide/gene/).

 ```sh
 less 95.outlier.SNPs.inversion.variant_function
 intronic        gene10030       NC_035782.1     33707167        33707167        T       A       het     14647.8 16